frothers/Frothers-FC/content/posts/2025/2025-winter-game-07.md

 > A truly virtuoso performance.

-- An "assist" by pinging it off the backside of the defender
-- A hockey assist by stumbling over the ball, just to nutmeg the defender and then square it up to open the play
-- 3 separate incidents of getting the opposition to kick the ball out for supposed injuries.
+🙏 An "assist" by pinging it off the backside of the defender 🙏 A hockey assist by stumbling over the ball, just to nutmeg the defender and then square it up to open the play 🙏 3 separate incidents of getting the opposition to kick the ball out for supposed injuries.
-- Must have thought he was playing rugby after that, as the conversion from being through on goal was pinpoint
+🙏 Must have thought he was playing rugby after that, as the conversion from being through on goal was pinpoint

+We are truely blessed.

 ![](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExd2drazlncHB6OHlwY29vbDZ5aGg2YXhmb2xjZ2c0OGY3ZXRzY2ZxNiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xUPGci4tmjYytqw9qg/giphy.gif)

 Special shoutout to Yarride for disconnected the controller and almost jogged the ball out for a throw-in at one point.